What are the Yamas and Niyamas

 - ahimsa, non-violence in thought, word or deed; physically, energetically, or mentally.
 We learn how to express love by not harming the happiness or freedom of another being.

 - satya, truthfulness in thought, speech or action; materially, energetically and mentally.
 We experience the freedom of honesty expressed non-violently.

-> - asteya, non-stealing; materially, energetically or mentally.
-We increase the strength of our will and our creative power by maintaining an honest relationship towards the material items, energy, moods, intellectual ideas, power, peace, or even karma of others in the world.
+- asteya, non-stealing; materially, energetically or mentally.
+We increase the strength of our will and our creative power by maintaining an honest relationship towards material items.
+As well as energy, moods, intellectual ideas, power, peace, or even karma of others in the world.

-> - brahmacharya, energy-control; asceticism of the senses and primal urges conserves energy which can be re-directed for other goals and contribute to the efficiency of our thoughts, words and deeds.
+- brahmacharya, energy-control.
+Asceticism of the senses and primal urges conserves energy which can be re-directed for other goals.
+This contributes to the efficiency of our thoughts, words and deeds.

-> - aparigraha; non-attachment to material items, energy, feelings, thoughts, etc. The resources and materials of the Earth belong to all beings and through an attitude of appreciation we can easily share what we do not need and maintain the mental freedom from addicting thoughts, feelings or actions.
+- aparigraha; non-attachment to material items, energy, feelings, thoughts, etc. The resources and materials of the Earth belong to all beings.
+Through an attitude of appreciation we can easily share what we do not need.
+We can maintain the mental freedom from addicting thoughts, feelings or actions.

->

-> These five restraints contribute to the cultivation of inner strength, better communication and relationships between oneself and the external world.
+These five restraints contribute to the cultivation of inner strength, better communication and relationships between oneself and the external world.

 The niyamas are five observances which relate more to personal aspects of discipline.
 They are: